How little we know

-The first Christians were Jews (whose bible we refer to as the Old Testament or the Hebrew Bible).
+The first Christians were Jews (whose bible we refer to as the Hebrew Bible or Tanakh).
 But soon pagans too converted to this new religion.
 Christians saw the predictions of the prophets in the Hebrew Bible come to fulfillment in the life of Jesus Christ—hence the “Bible” of the Christians includes both the Hebrew Bible (or the Old Testament) and the New Testament.

 In addition to the fulfillment of prophecy, Christians saw parallels between the events of the Hebrew Bible and the New Testament.
 These parallels, or foreshadowings, are called typology.
 One example would be Abraham’s willingness to sacrifice his son, Isaac, and the later sacrifice of Christ on the cross.
 We often see these comparisons in Christian art offered as a revelation of God’s plan for the salvation of mankind.